jhyangxyz/messenger-version-control/README.md

 ![CodeStyle](https://travis-ci.org/jhyangxyz/messenger-version-control.svg?branch=master)

-A Simple Bunlde to version your Symfony Messenger messages.
+A Simple Bundle to version your Symfony Messenger messages.

 * Versionning of a message
 * Requeuing consumers that has different version with the concerned message